Teutenberg/DBAid2/README.md

-# Microsoft SQL Server adminitrative support database.
+# MSSQL Adminitrative Support Database.

 This database solution helps SQL DBA's manage, maintain, and monitor their database environments.

 Compatible and tested with 2012, 2014, 2016, 2017.